 The challenges of parenting are compounded if your child has epilepsy.
-Not only do you have the normal concerns about raising a child, but now you have to address emotional concerns both you and your child may have about living with epilepsy.
+Not only do you have the normal concerns about raising a child, but now you have to address emotional concerns both you and your child may have arising out of living and dealing with epilepsy.

 Emotional Toll of Epilepsy